robenkleene/design-references/houdini/tutorials/houdini-quartz-crystal.md

 ## 5. Materials

-1. Add a `Material` node and connect the output of `normal2` to its input.
+1. Add a `Material` and connect the output of `normal2` to its input.
-2. Add a `Material` node and connect the output of `normal3` to its input.
+2. Add a `Material` and connect the output of `normal3` to its input.
-3. Add a `Merge` node and connect the output of `material1` to its input, then connect the output of `material2` to its input.
+3. Add a `Merge` and connect the output of `material1` to its input, then connect the output of `material2` to its input.
+4. Add an `Output` and connect the output of `merge1` to its input.

 [![Quartz Crystal Nodes](assets/houdini-quartz-crystal-nodes.png)](assets/houdini-quartz-crystal-nodes.png)